-These meetings are held at Brewery Becker in Brighton MI and are the business meetings of the Canton of WealdLake.
+These meetings are held at Ziege Games in Howell MI and are the business meetings of the Canton of WealdLake.
 All are invited to attend, none are required.
-This is where the usual mundane meetings of the group are done.
-Agendas for the meeting are sent by email by the group's Seneschal - Lady Odelia of White Waters.
-To be added to the email list for an agenda, you may contact her at Seneschal@wealdlake.org.
+This is where the usual mundane meetings of the group are held.
+For information on the aganda, contact our Seneschal - Lady Odelia of White Waters (mailto:firstname.lastname@example.org).

 Scribal Night at Aliyah's Scribal Scriptorium - Lady Alianor bat Asriel (aka Aliyah) is the canton's resident scribe.
 She has created several Illuminated scrolls for Their Majesties to bestow as awards for those Their Majesties deemed worth of honor in the SCA.
 Her work (at least those your humble webminister has remembered to scan in) can be seen here on the Illumination page.
 She would like to advance her knowledge and skills in the arts of illumination and calligraphy.
 To that end, she is inviting scribes to come and share their knowledge, and as the best way to learn is to practice: produce scrolls (or more properly phrased - scroll blanks).
 This is open to all: those who know nothing and would like to try; those more experienced that are willing to share their knowledge and techniques; those who just want to hang out with their fellow scribes.
 Those scrolls blanks produced will be given to Their Majesties for use as awards or incentives for other kingdoms to come join us on the field of battle as allies (bribes).
 (The Middle Kingdom is the only kingdom in the Knowne World that provides scrolls for all award recipients.)Welcome all!
 Contact Aliyah for further information at MOAS@wealdlake.org